All Episodes

 So is it really the most racist thing anyone's ever heard?

-Because this was the deal i i is it really just because well she's a she was Iranian and you know, in the sort of in the hierarchy of uh ethnic victimology in this country, Iranians are very low on this scale, and so we don't care as much.
+Is it really just because, well, she was Iranian and in the hierarchy of ethnic victimology in this country, Iranians are very low on this scale, and so we don't care as much.

-Why is it that the DOJ could make look, I know they said there was fault in it, But is there is the DOJ just you know a year ago the DOJ was wildly racist?
+Look, I know they said there was fault in it, but is the DOJ just, you know, a year ago, the DOJ was wildly racist.

 We just didn't know about it, I guess.

-Okay, well, all of a sudden you make it about Iranians and Iranian American, and not only is it something that's discussed, but our Department of Justice takes the basically the Trump line that you know you can have some associations with an uh ethnic or uh national origin advancement group or whatever, and that can affect your ability to give a fair ruling.
+And yes, it was overturned, but to pretend like it's just so outside the pale and the most crazy thing ever said, okay, well, all of a sudden you make it about Iranians and Iranian-American, and not only is it something that's discussed, but our Department of Justice takes basically the Trump line that, you know, you can have some associations with an ethnic or national origin advancement group or whatever, and that can affect your ability to give a fair ruling.

-I mean, I I what what am I missing?
+I mean, what am I missing?

 And look, he walked it back a little bit.

-I saw the state.
+I saw the statement.

-Well, I mean, it's a Trump version of a walk back, which is really more of a I don't know, it's kind of a Trump sort of, it's more of a moonwalk.
+Well, I mean, it's a Trump version of a walkback, which is really more of a, I don't know, it's kind of a Trump sort of, it's more of a moonwalk.

 Yeah, it's like not really, you know, he's still Trump even when he's walking backwards.